-He spent ten years as a software architect and software director at UK-based mobile computing innovator Psion PLC, and three years as CTO of Accenture Mobility, where he co-led the company’s Mobility Health business initiative.
+He spent ten years as a software architect and software director at UK-based mobile computing innovator Psion PLC, and three years as Chief Technology Officer of Accenture Mobility, where he co-led the company’s Mobility Health business initiative.

-He is a fellow of the IEET, Secretary of the Board of Directors of Humanity+, and a fellow of the RSA.
+He is also a fellow of the Institute for Ethics and Emerging Technologies (IEET), Secretary of the Board of Directors of Humanity+, and a fellow of the RSA.

 President, Academy of Sciences Malaysia / Vice Chancellor, Universiti Sains Malaysia

-Prof Datuk Dr. Asma Ismail is a woman of many firsts.
-Currently, she serves as Vice-Chancellor of Universiti Sains Malaysia (USM) and previously was the first woman Vice-Chancellor of USM in 2012, making her the first woman to be appointed twice as Vice-Chancellor of public universities.
+She was the first woman Vice-Chancellor, Universiti Sains Malaysia (USM) and first woman Vice-Chancellor of Universiti Sains Islam Malaysia in 2012, making her the first woman appointed twice as Vice-Chancellor of public universities.
 She served as the country’s first woman Director-General of Higher Education and is currently the first woman President of Academy of Sciences Malaysia (2016-2019).

 ‘Malaysian 4th Industrial Revolution Standard’